intel/inference-model-manager/installer/README.md

   * `-t`  - set single tenant mode and use Management API authorization instead of Kubernetes authorization (use this option if it's not possible to restart kubernetes API, for example in GKE cluster)
+  * `-f` - set release prefix for all releases deployed using the installer (default: imm)
   * `-h/?` - show help
 * Usage examples
   * Installation with `kops`